 Are We In A Permanent State of Cyber War?

 Given the constant flow of coverage of nation-state attacks, we here at Venafi began to wonder if we have entered an era of permanent cyber war.
 So at RSA Conference 2020, we polled 485 IT security professionals to learn their opinions on the seriousness of our current state of cyber warfare.
 According to our survey, 88% of security professionals believe the world is in a permanent state of cyber war, with 90% concerned that digital infrastructure will suffer the most damage as a result.

 While these results are notably high, they are not entirely surprising—especially given the perceived uptake in the nation-state attack surface.
 “Security professionals are under constant siege from very sophisticated threat actors targeting government, military and private organizations,” said Kevin Bocek, vice president of security strategy and threat intelligence at Venafi.
 “Powerful attack methods, like establishing backdoors with machine identities, are now available as commodity malware, making it harder for security professionals to defend against these attacks.”

 According to respondents, the most vulnerable industries are those that are undergoing rapid digital transformation and are essential to daily life.

 “The sophisticated cyberattacks that are the hallmark of nation state attacks often target digital keys and certificates that serve as machine identities.
-These critical security assets are often poorly protected and provide attackers with the ability to hide in encrypted traffic, pivot across networks and eavesdrop on sensitive data,” warns Bocek.
-“Any organization that isn’t protecting machine identities at least as well as they protect usernames and password is at greater risk of becoming a victim of a cyberattack.
+These critical security assets are often poorly manageded and provide attackers with the ability to hide in encrypted traffic, pivot across networks and eavesdrop on sensitive data,” warns Bocek.
+“Any organization that isn’t managing machine identities at least as well as they protect usernames and password is at greater risk of becoming a victim of a cyberattack.
 And, unfortunately, these risks are unlikely to change in the near term because most organizations are just beginning to understand these risks.”